vufind-org/learning-vufind-book/source/vufindstyle.rst

 This pulls in the default Bootstrap framework styles, which you will need to take advantage of the framework and to make sure that default VuFind templates display correctly.
 You should leave this line alone.

-Everything else in this file is an example, and you are free to change or remove it.
+Everything else in custom.less is an example, and you are free to change or remove it.
 The provided example shows how to define some variables (like “@active-orange” and “@dark-green”) for internal use, and also how to override some core Bootstrap and VuFind variables (like @brand-primary and @body-bg) to change the way the theme looks without having to build CSS stanzas.
 There are also some more specific example styles below the variables, and the file ends by demonstrating that you can use @import statements to pull in additional files if you want; the home-page.less file is an example of this capability.

 If you wanted to implement the same background color change that was used as an example in 8.3.1, you could accomplish it here by editing a single variable and then recompiling the LESS.